homieiot/convention/convention.md

 ## Base Topic

-The root topic in this document is `homie/`.
+The root topic in this document is `"homie/5/"`.
-If this root topic does not suit your needs (in case of, e.g., a public broker or because of branding), you can choose another.
+If this root topic does not suit your needs (in case of, e.g., a public broker or because of branding), you can change the first segment, but the `"/5/"` segment must be retained.
+This allows controllers to subscribe to only the devices they are compatible with.

-Homie controllers must by default perform auto-discovery on the wildcard topic "+/+/$homie".
+Homie 5 controllers must by default perform auto-discovery on the wildcard topic `"+/5/+/$state"`.
 Controllers are free to restrict discovery to a specific root topic, configurable by the user.

 ## Topology